14 atypical gardens in the Loire Valley

 Discover the newcomer to the great gardens of Anjou and Touraine

 In a site classified by the Heritage Foundation, take a walk from garden to garden.
-From the Picking area to the Antique Garden, from the Medicinal Garden to the Medieval Vegetable Garden, from the Contented Garden to the Indoor Garden, discover 14 pleasure areas that retrace the evolution of vegetable since men cultivated the land.
+From the Picking area to the Antique Garden, from the Medicinal Garden to the Medieval Vegetable Garden, from the Contented Garden to the Indoor Garden, discover 14 pleasure areas that retrace the evolution of vegetable since humans have been cultivating the land.
+A unique experience in the Loire Valley.

 Discovering the kitchen garden ideal